Xinloiazn/sentinel-cyberattacks/README.md

 <h2>High-Level Steps</h2>

-- Creating a Microsoft Azure (Virtual Machines/Computer)
+- Creating a Honeypot (Microsoft Azure's Vulnerable Virtual Machines/Computer)
 - Disabling External and Windows Firewall
 - Using Custom PowerShell scripts
 - Creating a log repository for our exposed VM